A Global Spiritual Community: For A Changing World

 "From two ranks among men power hath been seized: kings and ecclesiastics"

 Queen Victoria, in 1868 an English monarch who received and reportedly responded to the tablet from Baha'u'llah.
 She is noted as the only sovereign among the addressed rulers to respond politely and thoughtfully, reportedly stating, "If this is of God, it will endure; if not, it can do no harm".
 She reigned for 63 years and 7 months, it’s one of the longest reigns in British history.
-In that moment, her response reflected a measure of justice—and such a quality, in itself shows, this is pleasing to God.
+Notably, He praised Queen Victoria for leaning into constitutional democracy and expanding parliament, indicating that true power was shifting toward systems that respect the collective will of the people.

 We are moving from a stage of conflict and division to a new age of unity, maturity, justice and peace.